antararaj/antararaj/README.md

 # 💫 About Me:
 ✨ Hello!
-I'm Antara, and I'm a junior Computational Modeling & Data Analytics student w/ minors in Statistics, Math, and Computer Science at Virginia Tech!
+I'm Antara, and I'm a junior in Computational Modeling & Data Analytics student w/ minors in Statistics, Math, and Computer Science at Virginia Tech!

 Here's a little about me!